White House warns GOP Biden impeachment will backfire

 The House Republicans’ slim majority means McCarthy has few votes to spare in order to launch an inquiry.
 He also risks his party’s majority if enough moderate Republicans who won in Biden districts are forced to take such a vote during a pivotal election year in which they seek to expand their majority.

 “Some people say he’s threading a needle, I think he’s threading a quantum atom.
-A needle is easy,” said former Rep. Steve Israel (D-N.Y), referring to McCarthy.
+A needle is easy,” said former Rep. Steve Israel (D-N.Y).
 “This is a whole new level.
 When you’ve got a four-vote majority right now, it’s a whole new level of maneuvering.”

 Israel said despite the math, the White House shouldn’t entirely blow off the threat due to pressures on McCarthy from the House’s conservative wing.